HKUDS/MMSSL/README.md

 - `2023.3.23 update(all datasets uploaded)`: We provide the processed data at [Google Drive](https://drive.google.com/drive/folders/1AB1RsnU-ETmubJgWLpJrXd8TjaK_eTp0?usp=share_link).
 - `2023.3.24 update`: The official website of the `Tiktok` dataset has been closed.
-Thus, we also provide many other versions of preprocessed [Tiktok]. (https://drive.google.com/drive/folders/1hLvoS7F0R_K0HBixuS_OVXw_WbBxnshF?usp=share_link).
+Thus, we also provide many other versions of preprocessed [Tiktok](https://drive.google.com/drive/folders/1hLvoS7F0R_K0HBixuS_OVXw_WbBxnshF?usp=share_link).
 We spent a lot of time pre-processing this dataset, so if you want to use our preprocessed Tiktok in your work please cite.
 ```
 # part of data preprocessing
 # #----json2mat--------------------------------------------------------------------------------------------------